 Although violin bows have historically been made using Pernambuco, a now-endangered wood, CodaBow carbon fiber bows have opened the door for intentional bow design with a pedagogical approach.
 If you are considering the difference between a carbon fiber bow versus a wood violin bow, continue reading so you can make the right investment in your musicianship.

 Is Carbon Fiber a Good Quality Alternative to Wood Violin Bows?

-One of the greatest advantages of carbon fiber bows is this: in the hands of experts, carbon fiber can be intentionally engineered to achieve tailor-made, hyper-detailed specifications.
+One of the greatest advantages of using carbon fiber violin bows versus playing with a wood bow is this: in the hands of experts, carbon fiber can be intentionally engineered to achieve tailor-made, hyper-detailed specifications.
 With the combination of pedagogical expertise and modern design technology, CodaBow uses man-made carbon fiber to intentionally and sustainably create performance bows ideally suited for players of every style, station, and aspiration.
 Consider the key characteristics of your ideal violin bow:

 - Weight: Most players prefer a standard bow weight of 58-62 grams.
 When a general range is not enough, a precisely engineered carbon fiber violin bow that weighs exactly what you want it to is needed.